TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    given package.

-What the above setup does is it results in the TriBITS system (in the `TRIBITS_CTEST_DRIVER()`_ function called in ``ctest -S`` script) creating a file called ``CDashSubprojectDependencies.xml`` that gets sent to the CDash server.
-CDash then takes this file and creates, or updates, a set of CDash users (same name as the email list name) and sets up a mapping of Labels (which are used for TriBITS package names) to CDash user emails addresses.
+What the above setup does is it results in the TriBITS system (in the `TRIBITS_CTEST_DRIVER()`_ function called in a ``ctest -S`` script) creating a file called ``CDashSubprojectDependencies.xml`` (which contains the list of TriBITS packages, which CDash calls "subprojects", and email address for each package to send regression emails to) and that file gets sent to the CDash server.
+CDash then takes this file and creates, or updates, a set of CDash users (same name and password as the email list address) and sets up a mapping of Labels (which are used for TriBITS package names) to CDash user emails addresses.
 CDash is automatically set up to process this XML file and create and update CDash users.
+There are several consequences of this implementation of which project maintainers need to be aware.

+First, **one should not list the email address for a CDash user account already on CDash**.
+This is because labels will be added for the TriBITS packages that this email address is associated with and CDash emails will not be sent out for any other TriBITS packages, no matter what setting that CDash user account has.
+Therefore, one should only list email addresses as CDash regression email lists that are not already CDash user accounts and wish to be maintained separately.
+For example, if there is an email list that one wants to have CDash emails sent to but is already a CDash user account, then one can create another email list (e.g. using Mailman) which can then be registered with the TriBITS packages in the ``CDashSubprojectDependencies.xml`` file and then that new email list forward email to the target email list.

-It is not, however, set up to remove labels from existing users.
-Therefore, if one changes a TriBITS package's CDash regression email address (using one of the methods described above), then one needs to manually remove the associated labels from the old email address.
-CDash will not remove them for you.
+Second, the CDash implementation currently is not set up to remove labels from existing users when an email address is disassociated with a TriBITS package in the ``CDashSubprojectDependencies.xml`` file.
+Therefore, **if one changes a TriBITS package's CDash regression email address then one needs to manually remove the associated labels from the old email address**.
+CDash will not remove them automatically.
+Otherwise, email will continue to be sent to that email address for that package.

-Therefore, to change the mapping of CDash regression email addresses to TriBITS packages, one must perform the actions:
+Therefore, **to change the mapping of CDash regression email addresses to TriBITS packages, one must perform the following actions**:

 1) Change the TriBITS CMake files as described above that will result in the desired email addresses in the ``CDashSubprojectDependencies.xml``